 ClickUp cons:

-You can also use Zapier's ClickUp integrations to connect it to thousands of other apps and do things like automatically create tasks based on emails or Slack threads.
+If you don't find the integration you're looking for, you can use Zapier's ClickUp integrations to connect it to thousands of other apps and do things like automatically create tasks based on emails or Slack threads.
 Learn more about how to automate ClickUp, or get started with one of these pre-made templates.

 Add starred Gmail emails as tasks in ClickUp [Business Gmail Accounts Only]